Use the GraphQL Explorer and the SDK

 • Describe how to send a GraphQL request using one of the Composable Commerce SDKs.

-• On this page, we will look in more detail at sending GraphQL requests.
-We'll explore two options: one using our GraphQL IDE, and the other using the SDK.
+On this page, we will look in more detail at sending GraphQL requests.
+We'll explore two options: one using the GraphQL Explorer in the Merchant Center, and the other using the SDK.

 GraphQL Explorer